UberNick/opendeadlock/README.md

 * iOS
 * Android

 Linux desktop can also be made available.
-If interested, please let us know in the [forums]((http://forum.galliusiv.com/viewforum.php?f=7)
+If interested, please let us know in the [forums](http://forum.galliusiv.com/viewforum.php?f=7)

 ## Contributing

 OpenDeadlock is a community project, and contributions are welcome by all.
-Please post to the [Gallius IV forums](http://forum.galliusiv.com/viewforum.php?f=7) if you can contribute.
+Feel free to submit Pull Requests, update Trello tickets, or post to the [Gallius IV forums](http://forum.galliusiv.com/viewforum.php?f=7) if you can contribute in other ways.

 You can contribute in the following ways: